 Shelf frames and topiaries: thrifted

-You will see several flowering tree branches throughout my home, but I didn’t pay for them!
-On Monday, I drove around with pruning shears and stopped whenever I found a tree (or bush) on public property to clip a couple of branches.
+You will see a few flowering tree branches throughout my home, but I didn’t pay for them!
+I went outside with pruning shears and clipped some!
 Flowering branches are a great way to add fresh color without spending money. 🙂

 But sometimes, if I see fresh ranunculus at Trader Joe’s for $5 a bunch, I can’t resist.
 They are just too pretty!